-Vermicompost Market| Business Insights, Trends, Outlook and Key Players 2019-2025
+Vermicompost Market| business Insights, Trends, Outlook and Key Players 2019-2025

-Get Free Sample PDF (including Detailed TOC, Tables and Figures) of Vermicompost [email protected] https://www.researchmoz.us/enquiry.php?type=S&repid=1891423
+Get Free Sample PDF (including full TOC, Tables and Figures) of Vermicompost [email protected] https://www.researchmoz.us/enquiry.php?type=S&repid=1891423

 Intellectual of Vermicompost Market: Vermicompost is the product of the composting process using various species of worms, usually red wigglers, white worms, and other earthworms, to create a heterogeneous mixture of decomposing vegetable or food waste, bedding materials, and vermicast, also called worm castings, worm humus or worm manure, is the end-product of the breakdown of organic matter by an earthworm.
 These castings have been shown to contain reduced levels of contaminants and a higher saturation of nutrients than do organic materials before vermicomposting.Vermicompost, or vermiculture, most often uses two species of worms: Red Wigglers (Eisenia foetida) or Eudrilus eugenae rarely found in soil and are adapted to the special conditions in rotting vegetation, compost and manure piles.Vermicompost industry has much fragmented, manufacturers are mostly in the India and Southeast Asia.
 Among them, India Production value accounted for less than 9.50% of the total value of global Vermicompost in 2015.
 MyNOKE is the world leading manufacturer in global Vermicompost market with the market share of 8.79% in 2015.Compared to 2014, Vermicompost market managed to increase sales by 24.89% to 38.09 M USD worldwide in 2015.
 Overall, the Vermicompost performance is positive, despite the weak economic environment.Global Vermicompost market size will increase to xx Million US$ by 2025, from xx Million US$ in 2018, at a CAGR of xx% during the forecast period.
 In this study, 2018 has been considered as the base year and 2019 to 2025 as the forecast period to estimate the market size for Vermicompost.